joergschultzelutter/core-aprs-client/docs/configuration_subsections/config_custom.md

 > [!TIP]
 > Custom content.
 You can add your very own configuration here - `core-aprs-client` will make that data available to you via the class object's `config_data` 'getter' property.

+> [!INFORMATION]
+> All framework-specific sections of the configuration file begin with the prefix ‘coac’.
+I recommend using a different prefix for your own code adjustments.

 Example:

 ```python